ocfl-archive/gocfl/docs/extractmeta.md

 2023-02-24T16:53:38.630 cmd::doExtractMeta.func1 [extractmeta.go:67] > INFO - Duration: 10.1231ms
 ```

-The if the indexer extension is used, the resulting ocfl_create.json looks like this:
+If the [NNNN-indexer](NNNN-indexer.md) extension is used, the resulting ocfl_create.json looks like this:
 ```json
 {
   "Objects": {